zechlau14/zechlau14.github.io/projects/heartbreaker.md

 #### Food and Water

-After 1 day without water, a character becomes dehydrated, get disadvantage on all Rolls.
-After 3 days without water, die.

-Each day without food causes max HP to reduce by 1.
+When your PC is deprived of food and water, they cannot recover HP.
+For each day without food or water, Encumberance +1.

 #### Dungeons